htmicron/ht32sx/README.md

   <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSesenrhZDRBpVRdUHpQ5ouT6wUTu0t0zaYtSI5GZqXJjGc2tor4Q&s">
 </div>

-In this repository you can find all the information you'll need to star to develop your IoT aplication using the HT32SX and the Sigfox network, such as:
+In this repository you can find all the information you'll need to star to build your IoT aplication using the HT32SX and the Sigfox network.
+You can develop aplications based in our examples (/firmware_aplications folder) using the Keil uVision IDE (https://www.keil.com/download/product/).
+The HT32SX SiP uses an ARM M0+ Core powered by ST Microelectronics (STM32L052x8) that provides to software developers working with STM32 devices a **free-to-use** tool suite (https://www2.keil.com/stmicroelectronics-stm32/mdk).
+The MDK-Essential for STM32F0, STM32G0 and STM32L0 edition includes the Arm C/C++ Compiler, the Keil RTX5 real-time operating system kernel, and the µVision IDE/Debugger.
+It only works with STM32 devices based on the Cortex-M0/M0+ cores and is limited to a code size of 256 KB.
+The STM32 peripherals can be configured using STM32 CubeMX (https://www.st.com/en/ecosystems/stm32cube.html) and the resulting project exported to MDK.

+In summary you'll find here:
-*  Documentation - design reports.
+*  Technical Documentation
-*  Examples - codes, aplication notes, design tips and calculations.
+*  Examples - codes, aplication notes and design tips.

 Enjoy! =)